Betsabeh/Betsabeh/README.md

 - 👋 Hi, I’m @Betsabeh
-- 👀 I’m interested in Machine learning, Deep learning, compuational Biology, AI
+- 👀 I’m interested in Machine learning, Deep learning, compuational Biology,and AI
 - 🌱 I like learning new techniques
 - 💞️
 - 📫 How to reach me  betsatanoori@gmail.com